 SCIENCE EXPERIMENTS WITH WATER

-What do all these science experiments, and STEM projects below have in common?
+What do all these science experiments and STEM projects below have in common?
 They all use water!

 Our science activities and experiments are designed with you, the parent or teacher, in mind!
-Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
+Easy to set up, and quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!

 USING THE SCIENTIFIC METHOD

 The scientific method is a process or method of research.
-A problem is identified, information about the problem is gathered, a hypothesis or question is formulated from the information, and the hypothesis is put to test with an experiment to prove or disprove its validity.
+A problem is identified, information about the problem is gathered, a hypothesis or question is formulated from the information, and the hypothesis is put to the test with an experiment to prove or disprove its validity.
 Sounds heavy…

 What in the world does that mean?!?
-The scientific method should simply be used as a guide to help lead the process.
+The scientific method should be used as a guide to help lead the process.

 You don’t need to try and solve the world’s biggest science questions!
 The scientific method is all about studying and learning things right around you.